poissonconsulting/bboudata/README.md

 ## Installation

-You can install the development version of bboudata from [GitHub](https://github.com/poissonconsulting/bboudata) with:
+You can install the latest version of `bboudata` from [GitHub](https://github.com/poissonconsulting/bboudata) with:

 ``` r